arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 * **Season Passes [SP]** - which takes care of managing season passes for football clubs.
 * **Identity & Access [I&A]** - which takes care of authentication, registrations and permissions.

-And the usecase that we will be working with is described as:
+And the use-case that we will be working with is described as:

 _When Season Pass Holder is imported, create an account for her/him and send a welcome e-mail with password setting instructions._.

-The usual way to achieve it, would be to wrap everything in a transaction, create an user, create a season pass and commit it.
+The usual way to achieve it would be to wrap everything in a transaction, create a user, create a season pass and commit it.
 But we already decided to split our application into two separate parts.
 And we don't want to operate on both of them directly.
-They have their own responsibilities and we want to keep them decoupled.
+They have their responsibilities, and we want to keep them decoupled.

 ## Evented way